rjspencer/docs/theming.md

 	accepted values are `true` or `false`, *Note: requires that `format` = `relative`*

 	defaults to `false`

+### FormatTimestamp
+A way to format timestamps

+timestamp
+:	the timestamp to format *required*

+format
+:	the format to use on the timestamp

+date
+:	if the date isn't a timestamp, but a randomly formatted date, use this instead of `timestamp`

 ### JoinFansiteLink
 A link that opens a modal and allows a user to join the site's fansite *note: you must have a fansite setup for this link to render*